 Our Innovative Approach

 US Africa Institute designs & implements hybrid, innovative, gender-informed, disability-inclusive education support programs & targeted intervention approaches to address institutionalized gender inequality, & meet the learning needs of students with disabilities, ethnic minority students & other vulnerable groups of students in sub-Saharan Africa.

 US Africa Institute employs hybrid learning support approaches & implement Culturally Competent Interventional Programs (CCIP) to empowering women & girls, youths, students with disabilities & other group of students through Integrated Virtual Learning Support (IVLS) embracing online education support as a strategic approach to be able to address education inequities through intersectional lenses, and intentionally implementing interventional programs designed to ending child marriage, empowering girls & women, & mobilize the diaspora through Citizen and Education Diplomacy (CED) to address educational inequity in Africa.

-The Institute seeks to strengthen and promote U.S. academic and research initiatives with African universities, civil societies, trade and investment partners through partnerships with the US government-led program in Africa.
-The goal of this program is to encourage study in Africa and also to establish links with African tertiary institutions for academic programs, research, staff development, and study abroad for U.S. college students.
-Focus areas include promoting faculty and student exchanges, facilitating joint research projects, and development of certification programs that have Africans complete their studies in their home country.
-The program also intends to collaborate with the US State Department Bureau of African Affairs University Partnership Initiative which is designed to collaborate with African universities.
+The Institute seeks to strengthen and promote U.S. academic and research initiatives with African universities, civil societies, trade and investment partners through partnerships with the US government-led program in Africa to address education equity.
+The goal of this program is to encourage study in Africa and also to establish links with African institutions for academic programs, research, staff development, and study abroad for U.S. college students.
+Focus areas include promoting faculty and student exchanges, facilitating joint research projects, and developing certification programs etc.